idia640/course-materials/guidelines-short-paper.md

 #### Summary (5 points)
 - 1 point - research question

-These may be divided across experiments.
+These may be divided across experiments; some studies have multiple experiments -- do your best to summarize.

 - 1 point - hypothesis
 - 1 point - research design